cjAnteka/AntekaGearAnalyzer/README.md

 ## Something Went Wrong!
 If you encounter an exception or crash, please open an issue with the trimmed image of the item you were attempting to analyze attached.
 It can be found under: `AntekaEquipmentAnalyzer\images\raw_screen_trimmed.png`

-Alternatively, you can send it to me on Discord @ FourFangedCow#2947.
+Alternatively, you can send it to me on Discord @ FourFangedCow.